ChamiLamelas/IntensityProject/README.md

     ```
     Make sure that entries for `numpy`, `pandas`, and `Pillow` appear there.

+    Or, if you're on Windows, just download and run `dependencies.bat`.

 ## How to Use
 Once you have downloaded `intensity.py`.
 Navigate to its directory in a terminal.
 Then, type:
 ```